BookStackApp/website/content/docs/admin/oidc-auth.md

 BookStack supports a simple level of auto-discovery to ease endpoint and key management.

-When used, BookStack will attempt to match the OIDC user to an existing BookStack user based on a stored external id value otherwise, if not found, BookStack will effectively auto-register that user to provide a seamless access experience.
+When used, BookStack will attempt to match the OIDC user to an existing BookStack user based on the *external id* value stored with your Bookstack user.
+If this match cannot be made, BookStack will effectively auto-register that user to provide a seamless access experience.
 They will be given the default role set under the "Default user role after registration" option in the application settings.